 Now here's where it gets darker.
 Guess what happened to Christopher Cantwell?
 The FSP banned him:

-Not for being alt-right and supporting state aggression, not for being a bigot, but for thinking that self-defense is still valid against the government.
+Not for supporting state aggression against immigrants, not for being a bigot, but for thinking that self-defense is still valid against the government.
 (He was very clear that this was not a *recommendation* for the near future, it was a statement about ethical legitimacy.)